sevdeawesome/A-Star-Search/README.md

 # Conclusion
 In this project, I coded the problem space for the 8 puzzle and explored 3 different heuristics in an A* search to assess their problem solving capability and learn the importance of heuristics.
 In more complex problems, heuristics can become more complex, but since A* is optimal and complete, the only way to improve speed without compromising optimality or completeness is to improve your heuristics.

-By comparing the runtime and space complexity of the three different heuristics, we can see that for shallow search problems, optimal heuristics aren’t necessary.
-However, as problems become more complex and search spaces become deeper, advanced heuristics are necessary to save time and space.